feyman2016/michaellancaster/_posts/2014-09-03-javascript-data-structure-algorithms-series-ep2-arrays.markdown

 ### Iterator methods

-The iterator methods/functions are going to be applied for each value/element and/or returning an new array, groups of values or just a value as result of the operation.
+The iterator methods/functions are going to be applied for each value/element and may or may not return a new array, groups of values or just a value as result of the operation.

 First let's talk about the `Array.prototype.forEach()` which receive a callback as argument and this callback has three arguments respectively `element`, `index`, `array being traversed` going to iterate on ascending order. <br>
 Here's an example using `Array.prototype.forEach()`.